Recognizing the Basic Factors of Mental Activity

 Participant: I just want to know the word for distinguishing.

-Now, in conceptual cognition, it distinguishes by taking an outstanding feature (bkra-ba) of its appearing object.
+Now, in conceptual cognition, it distinguishes by taking a composite feature (bkra-ba) of its appearing object.
 Its appearing object is a category.
 With nonconceptual, it’s the characteristic features of the commonsense object in the mental hologram.
-In conceptual, it’s a feature of the category, and it ascribes a conventional name or word (with or without also a conventional meaning of the name or the word) to it—for instance dog or brown or love.
+In conceptual, it’s a feature of the category, and it ascribes a conventional name or word (with or without also a conventional meaning of the name or the word) to it – for instance dog or brown or love.

 You have a category.
 How do you define the category?
-Well, the defining characteristic [outstanding feature] of the category—you make it up.
+Well, the defining characteristic [composite feature] of the category – you make it up.
+It is the defining feature that all the items that fit into this category share in common.
 Somebody made it up.
 The person who wrote the dictionary made it up.
 But that defining characteristic of the category makes it a category of brown not a category of yellow.
 And it then isolates this category from all others, and specifies one mental hologram to represent the category, and labels the name onto that mental hologram, and through that mental hologram labels the name onto the conventional commonsense object.

 So you have a category of dog with some defining characteristic that makes it not a wolf and not a cat: it’s a category of dog.
 And then you isolate… specify one hologram that represents dog.
 Now you have a word, which is yet something else.
 A word.
 You say, “Well, that word is going to represent this category and now I’m going to label it ‘dog.’
 We’re going to call the category ‘dog.’”
 And now we’re going to call that mental hologram a “dog,” and we’ll call the commonsense object a “dog” as well, regardless of how loud somebody says the word “dog” or what voice they say it in.
 So when I hear them say, “Ooh, there’s a dog,” I know that they’re all talking about this object here.
 OK?